South Mountain Creamery

 Randy is committed to one day being able to sell all-natural, additive-free skim milk and truthfully label it as such.
-Last fall, he contacted the Pennsylvania Department of Agriculture to find out whether he could sell additive-free skim milk as skim milk in Pennsylvania.
+In October, 2017, he contacted the Pennsylvania Department of Agriculture to find out whether he could sell additive-free skim milk as skim milk in Pennsylvania.
 He suggested that he would be open to many alternative labels, provided that he is not forced to confuse customers by describing pure skim milk as an imitation.
 The Pennsylvania Department of Agriculture wrote back, explaining that labeling his skim milk as something other than “imitation” would violate FDA regulations.
 Because South Mountain would be selling products across state lines, Pennsylvania officials are forced to follow federal regulations.
 However, if the FDA were to no longer object to Randy’s business, then Pennsylvania would not either.
 Sadly, the FDA is determined not to let common sense, the Pennsylvania Department of Agriculture, or Randy and his customers get in the way of their efforts to manipulate American consumers.

 Now Randy is taking steps to stop the FDA’s ban of honest labels.
 He is suing the FDA in federal court in the Middle District of Pennsylvania for violating his constitutional right to free speech.